dime-coin/electrumx-docs/How-To.rst

 When building the database from the genesis block, ElectrumX-Dime has to flush large quantities of data to disk and its DB.
-You will have a better experience if the database directory is on an SSD than on an HDD.
-Currently to around height 611,600 of the Bitcoin blockchain the final size of the leveldb database, and other ElectrumX-Dime file metadata comes to just over 46.9GB (43.7 GiB).
+You will have a better experience if the database directory is on an SSD rather than on an HDD.
+Currently to around height 5,550,000 of the Dimecoin blockchain the final size of the leveldb database, and other ElectrumX-Dime file metadata comes to just over XX.XXB (XX.X GiB).
 LevelDB needs a bit more for brief periods, and the block chain is only getting longer, so it is recommend having at least 70-80GB of free space before starting.